bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is session storage in html5?
+<h3>Q. What is session storage in html5?</h3>

 The **sessionStorage** object is equal to the localStorage object, except that it stores the data for only one session.
 The data is deleted when the user closes the specific browser tab.

 **Example:**